-Authors’ note: This is the fourth of a five-part series, in which we discuss the ways banks are adopting robotic process automation (RPA).
+Authors’ note: This is the fourth of a four-part series, in which we discuss the ways banks are adopting robotic process automation (RPA).
 In this installment, we explore what banks should be thinking about when moving from proof of concept-based, siloed, task-level automation to overall operations transformation and how platform vendors are working to support these efforts.

 As we explored in Part 3, many banks are implementing point solutions to automate key parts of processes without significantly overhauling their underlying systems.
 The approach is to look for quick and low-cost opportunities to achieve short-term wins while major initiatives are underway.
 RPA helps bridge that gap by providing relatively inexpensive and even temporary alternatives.
 However, the next wave of automation will be more strategic and permanent in nature.